-RANCHO CUCAMONGA, Calif. – National Community Renaissance (National CORE), one of the nation’s largest and most innovative nonprofit community builders, will receive the Water Conservation of the Year Award from the San Bernardino County Water Conference for an ambitious program to limit water usage at its Southern California properties.
+RANCHO CUCAMONGA, Calif. – National CORE (National CORE), one of the nation’s largest and most innovative nonprofit community builders, will receive the Water Conservation of the Year Award from the San Bernardino County Water Conference for an ambitious program to limit water usage at its Southern California properties.

 National CORE’s “Doing Our Part” initiative, which combines resident education with physical improvements and upgrades such as turf removal and high water-efficient fixtures, will be honored during the 10th Annual San Bernardino County Water Conference Aug.
 12 at the Ontario Convention Center.